How to have a spooky and spectacular Halloween vacation in the USBy Fareboom Staff, Wed, Sep 19, 2018

 – Pumpkin picking and other activities at local farms.
 Farms around the US often have pumpkin patches, where families will head to find their seasonal decorations and future jack o’lanterns.
 These farms often feature other attractions, like hayrides and apple picking.
 Here’s a list of some of the best pumpkin patches around the country.
 You can also look them up by the state you’re headed to.

 – Halloween parades.
 Whether a school or community event or an elaborate, citywide celebration, Halloween parades take place across the country.
 The best-known is probably New York City’s Village Halloween Parade.
 The West Hollywood Carnival is another big event – but this one isn’t family- or even pet -friendly, so be ready for a wild time.
-One event that is pet-friendly is the famous (among animal-lovers, anyway) Tomkins Square Halloween Dog Parade, another New York City event (this year’s takes place on October 21).
+One event that is pet-friendly is the famous (among animal-lovers, anyway) Tomkins Square Halloween Dog Parade, another New York City event.
 Participants make elaborate costumes for their dogs and everyone can come and admire them.
 A few lucky pooches will even win prizes for their creative get-ups.

 – Adult parties and events.
 If you want to celebrate Halloween with a grown-up night out, no problem!
 Just about every nightclub or bar out there will at the very least be decorated for the holiday, and most encourage customers to wear costumes.

 – Watch scary movies.
 Stuck in your hotel for the holiday?
 Many TV channels will play scary movies or Halloween-themed episodes of favorite shows.
 You can also check local movie theaters; some may hold a scary movie marathon or have late-night showings of the latest horror flick.